 Historical and recent groundwater elevation data are comparable and indicate that groundwater flow at the site is consistent with little temporal variation.
-The approximate horizontal gradient determined for the Feasibility Report was 0.06 ft/ft (RMT, 1997) and is currently estimated at 0.05 ft/ft over the past several years (2013 through 2018).
-In-situ hydraulic conductivity data presented in the Feasibility Report (RMT, 1997) indicates a geometric mean hydraulic conductivity of $1.4 \times 10^{-3} \text{ cm/s}$ for the fluvial sand and gravel unit and $1.1 \times 10^{-3} \text{ cm/s}$ for the Cambrian sandstone.
+The approximate horizontal gradient determined for the Feasibility Report was 0.06 ft/ft (RMT, 1997) and is currently estimated at 0.05 ft/ft over the past several years (2013 through 2019).
+In-situ hydraulic conductivity data presented in the Feasibility Report (RMT, 1997) indicates a geometric mean hydraulic conductivity of 1.4×10^{-3} cm/s for the fluvial sand and gravel unit and 1.1×10^{-3} cm/s for the Cambrian sandstone.

-Vertical gradients were also evaluated in the Feasibility Report (RMT, 1997) and indicated that the vertical gradients within the sand and sand-to-bedrock were generally upward (0.02 ft/ft to

-0.05 ft/ft) and the vertical gradients within the bedrock were generally downward (0.2 ft/ft to 0.49 ft/ft).
-By applying the same methods used in the Feasibility Report to recent water level data (2015 through 2018), the vertical gradients within the fluvial sand and gravel unit, from sand to bedrock, and within the bedrock are generally downward, with the exception of a slight upward gradients observed from bedrock to sand at W42/P42A and 102R/102AR and a flat vertical gradient observed within sandstone at W101/W101A during the September 2018 period.
+Vertical gradients were also evaluated in the Feasibility Report (RMT, 1997) and indicated that the vertical gradients within the sand and sand-to-bedrock were generally upward (0.02 ft/ft to 0.05 ft/ft) and the vertical gradients within the bedrock were generally downward (0.2 ft/ft to 0.49 ft/ft).
+By applying the same methods used in the Feasibility Report to recent water level data (2015 through 2019), the vertical gradients within the fluvial sand and gravel unit, from sand to bedrock, and within the bedrock are generally downward, with the exception of a slight upward gradient observed from bedrock to sand at W42/P42A and flat vertical gradient observed at W101/W101A and 102R/102AR during the 2019 monitoring period.
 Current observations suggest hydrogeologic conditions have not changed since the preparation of the Feasibility Report.

-Section 2 Groundwater Monitoring
+2.0 Groundwater Monitoring